Nissan X-Trail SUV

 Decent spec, but the option of seven seats costs extra

-Even the basic Nissan X-Trail Visia gets decent levels of equipment including 17-inch alloy wheels, LED daytime running lights, a Bluetooth phone connection, air conditioning, heated door mirrors, and a five-inch TFT display.
-Acenta models add to that with auto lights and wipers, front and rear parking sensors, climate control, and a sunroof.
+The basic Nissan X-Trail Visia comes with equipment including 17-inch alloy wheels, LED daytime running lights, a Bluetooth phone connection, air-conditioning, heated door mirrors, and a five-inch display screen.
+However, it’s worth moving up to the Acenta model, which adds automatic lights and wipers, front and rear parking sensors, climate control and a panoramic glass sunroof.

-The Smart Vision Pack comes as standard on Nissan X-Trail n-tec models and above, and they also get Nissan’s latest sat-nav system, while Tekna models add luxuries such as heated leather seats and an automatic parking function.
+The Smart Vision Pack (£495 on the Visia; £450 on the Acenta) is a worthwhile addition, adding high-beam assistance, lane-departure warning, autonomous braking, and traffic-sign recognition system.
+The Smart Vision Pack comes as standard on n-tec models and above, and these also get Nissan’s latest sat-nav system with a seven-inch touchscreen.
+Tekna models add luxuries such as heated leather seats and an automatic parking function.